elastic/kibana/docs/development/core/server/kibana-plugin-core-server.savedobjectsupdateoptions.upsert.md

 ## SavedObjectsUpdateOptions.upsert property

-If specified, will perform an upsert with given attributes during update if the document doesn't exist
+If specified, will be used to perform an upsert if the document doesn't exist

 <b>Signature:</b>